Kolsha/data_structure/leetcode/design/design_search_autocomplete_system.md

  * List<String> param_1 = obj.input(c);
  */
  ```
- Performance Analysis
+##### Performance Analysis
+- Time complexity: O(k * l)

-AutocompleteSystem() takes O(k*l)O(k∗l) time.
-This is because, putting an entry in a hashMap takes O(1)O(1) time.
-But, to create a hash value for a sentence of average length kk, it will be scanned atleast once.
-We need to put ll such entries in the mapmap.
+AutocompleteSystem() takes O(k*l) time.
+This is because, putting an entry in a hashMap takes O(1) time.
+But, to create a hash value for a sentence of average length k, it will be scanned at least once.
+We need to put l such entries in the map.

-input() takes O\big(n+m \log m\big)O(n+mlogm) time.
-We need to iterate over the list of sentences, in mapmap, entered till now(say with a count nn), taking O(n)O(n) time, to populate the listlist used for finding the hot sentences.
-Then, we need to sort the listlist of length mm, taking O\big(m \log m\big)O(mlogm) time.
+input() takes O(n+mlogm) time.
+We need to iterate over the list of sentences, in map, entered till now(say with a count n), taking O(n) time, to populate the list used for finding the hot sentences.
+Then, we need to sort the list of length m, taking O(mlogm) time.

-Approach 2: Using One level Indexing
+#### Approach 2: Using One level Indexing
 This method is almost the same as that of the last approach except that instead of making use of simply a HashMap to store the sentences along with their number of occurences, we make use of a Two level HashMap.

 Thus, we make use of an array arrarr of HashMapsEach element of this array, arrarr, is used to refer to one of the alphabets possible.
 Each element is a HashMap itself, which stores the sentences and their number of occurences similar to the last approach. e.g. arr[0]arr[0] is used to refer to a HashMap which stores the sentences starting with an 'a'.